enonic/enonic/xp/7.0/enonic-cli.md

 ## Link Project/Sandbox/EnonicXP

-* Sandboxes contain an XP home and have a reference to a Enonic XP version
+* Sandboxes contain an XP home and have a reference to a specific Enonic XP version
 * Project (apps/libs) created with the CLI will have a reference to a sandbox
 * These references will be stored in a file '.enonic-cli' at the root of the Home/Sandbox